Air Freight Shipping Services - Benefits and Drawbacks

 Still, the savvy shipper can sometimes save some time (as well as some money!) by identifying opportunities like this, where an uncommon solution turns out to be the answer.
 This can be one of the greatest advantages of working with a quality third-party logistics provider — they can help you identify, and take advantage of, such opportunities.

-Again, there are exceptions to every rule, but generally speaking, air freight shipping is going to be more expensive than ground freight services (including rail) or ocean freight services, sometimes on the order of 5 or 6 times more expensive.
+Again, there are exceptions to every rule, but generally speaking, air freight quotes are going to be more expensive than ground freight services (including rail) or ocean freight services, sometimes on the order of 5 or 6 times more expensive.

 There are many reasons for this, but the main reason is fairly straightforward — there’s less space available.
 When space is at a premium, the cost of everything else rises.